Arkona Hill

-Arkona Hill, (Note: Polish: Wzgórze Arkony; German: Arkona-Hügel) previously known as Qusitorp Hill, (Note: German: Qusitorp-Hügel) and as Eckerberg Hill, (Note: German: Eckerberg-Hügel) is a hill located in Szczecin, Poland, within the administrative neighbourhood of Osów.
-It is part of the Warszewo Hills, and is located within the Arkonian Forest Park.
-Its height above mean sea level is 70.3 m (230.64 ft.).
+Arkona Hill (Wzgórze Arkony; Arkona-Hügel), previously known as Qusitorp Hill (Qusitorp-Hügel; Wzgórze Qusitorpa), and Eckerberg Hill (Eckerberg-Hügel), is a hill in the city of Szczecin, Poland, located within the neighbourhood of Osów.
+It forms a part of the Warszewo Hills, and is placed within the Arkona Forest Park.
+Its height messures is 70.3 m (230.64 ft.).

 History

 Between 1899 and 1904, on the hill was built the Qusitorp Tower, a 52-meter-tall (170.6 ft.) tower which included a coffeehouse at its base, and a viewing point on top.
 The building was destroyed between 1944 and 1945, during the Second World War.
 Currently, its ruins remain there.